Lujeni/mongoop/README.rst

 Usage
 =====

-Currently, only a cli tool is available:
+Currently, mongoop is a simple cli tool:
 ::

     mongoop